Why perennials?

 Wild Ginger

-Wild ginger is an ideal container plant because it is low maintenance and it adds green to any arrangement.
-This plant can be planted with another flower to add interest to a hanging basket.
+Wild ginger is an ideal container plant because it is low maintenance and adds green to any arrangement.
+This plant can grow with other flowers to add interest to a hanging basket.

 Sun exposure: Full shade